 While trade names are not protected under copyright law, other intellectual property, such as company logos, can be protected as a trademark.
 For example, the script Coca-Cola with extended lines coming from both Cs is a company logo that is trademarked.

-In the event that you are going to apply for a trademark for your company logo, it's important to understand the proper steps to take.
-Applications can be filed online relatively quickly at the United States Patent and Trademark Office website.
+In the event that you are going to apply for a trademark for your company logo, understand the proper steps to take.
+Applications can be filed online relatively quickly at the United States Patent and Trademark Office (USPTO) website.

-From there, you should be prepared to fill out the paperwork online, but it is highly recommended that you work with an attorney when going through the process.
-It likely will take several months for the USPTO to approve or deny your application.
+From there, you should be prepared to fill out the paperwork online, but working with an attorney is highly recommended when going through the process.
+The USPTO will likely take several months to approve or deny your application.

 Legal Advice and Record Labels

 Of course, you should seek advice from a legal professional in any business matters where you're not sure of the law, or if you think someone is trying to steal your intellectual property or ideas.
-Ideally, your legal expert is someone who's familiar with the recording industry and is up to date on current rules and regulations.
+Ideally, your legal expert is familiar with the specifics of the recording industry and is up to date on current rules and regulations.

 The information provided here is general in nature and is not intended to take the place of legal advice.
 Further, trademark laws and application processes are country specific.
 The situations described use U.S. law as a foundation.